-William A. Whitehead, “Childhood and Youth of W. A. Whitehead 1810-1830,” part of a memoir of which a transcription is held by the Florida History Department, Monroe County Public Library, Key West, Florida.
+William A. Whitehead, “Childhood and Youth of W. A. Whitehead 1810-1830,” part of a memoir of which a transcription is held by the Florida History Department, Monroe County Public Library, Key West, Florida, and by the P. K. Yonge Library of Florida History, George A. Smathers Library, University of Florida.
 Page 14 recalls the trip across the North (now Hudson) River.

 Wharf records also show Vanderbilt’s steamships Bellona and Thistle moored at Perth Amboy: the Bellona for much of December 1822, the Thistle for two nights in January 1825.
 New Jersey Historical Society, Manuscript Group 455, Perth Amboy Wharf, Perth Amboy, N.J.